tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 configurations to Redfish service.
 Both EDK2 Redfish Non-Collection and Collection Feature drivers are script auto-generated base on Redfish schema naming.
-The EDK2 Redfish Non-Collection feature driver manages the resource of specific Resdifsh resource type, while the EDK2 Redfish Collection feature driver manages the members which have the same resource type in collection resource (e.g the ComputerSystem resource and ComputerSystemCollection resource) .
+The EDK2 Redfish Non-Collection feature driver manages the resource of specific Redfish resource type, while the EDK2 Redfish Collection feature driver manages the members which have the same resource type in collection resource (e.g the ComputerSystem resource and ComputerSystemCollection resource) .